david-istvan/collabserver-example-mindmap/README.md

 ---

-Mindmap is a tool that uses the [CollabServer Framework](https://github.com/collabserver/) to work with several collaborators in realtime.
+This is a demonstrator project for the [CollabServer Framework](https://github.com/collabserver/).

 ## Build (CMake)